vladkoniakhin/Enhanced-Base64-Gzip-Editor/README.md

 ## Features

-- It takes the value in Base64, decodes it and unpacks it.
-Under the hood it does the following: echo 'some_value_there' | base64 -d > decoded.gz && gunzip -c decoded.gz > dec.txt
-- This works in the Intercept and Repeater tabs.
+- This extension works in the Intercept and Repeater tabs.
 - In the Repeater section you can modify the request (change the body), save it and send it.
 - In the Response section you can view the response.
+- Suppors Latin and Cyrillic characters.
 - [Enhanced Base64 & Gzip Editor](Enhanced_Base64_%26_Gzip_Editor.py)

 ![Snow leopard screenhot](img/chrome_z4WZhOWScT.png)